 The nouveau 12 days of Christmas approach

-This dovetails nicely with advice from the British Christmas Tree Growers Association, which noted in The Telegraph that while it's cool to buy live trees from December 1 onwards, the middle of the festive season, around the third week of Advent, is a good compromise between putting the tree up immediately and waiting for Christmas Eve.
+This dovetails nicely with advice from the British Christmas Tree Growers Association, which noted in the Telegraph that while it's cool to buy live trees from Dec.
+1 onward, the middle of the festive season, around the third week of Advent, is a good compromise between putting the tree up immediately and waiting for Christmas Eve.

 Queen Victoria's husband, Prince Albert, is widely heralded as the man who lit up the Victorian Christmas tree tradition in the 1840s, bringing it to Britain from his native Germany.
 If you want to stick with the original Christmas Tree timeline of Albert and his German forebears, go with Christmas Eve.